junxit/us-congress-bills-114/bill.md

   - **(2)** *Clerical amendment* The table of sections at the beginning of such chapter is amended by adding at the end of the items relating to such subchapter the following new item:
 - **(b)** *Effective date* Section 8129 of title 38, United States Code, as added by subsection (a), shall take effect on the date that is 180 days after the date on which the tracking system required under subsection (b) of section 7330C of such title, as added by section 4(a) is implemented.
-- **(c)** *Special rule for cryopreserved products* During the three-year period beginning on the effective date of section 8129 of title 38, United States Code, as added by subsection (a), biological implants produced and labeled before that date may be procured by the Department of Veterans Affairs without relabeling under the standard identification system adopted or implemented under section 7330C of such title, as added by section 4(a).
+- **(c)** *Special rule for cryopreserved products* During the 3-year period beginning on the effective date of section 8129 of title 38, United States Code, as added by subsection (a), biological implants produced and labeled before that date may be procured by the Department of Veterans Affairs without relabeling under the standard identification system adopted or implemented under section 7330C of such title, as added by section 4(a).

 ## § 6.
 Extension of rounding down of percentage increases of rates of certain educational assistance